Services for individual adults in Hennepin County include:

 Street Outreach works throughout Minneapolis to interact with people living in places not meant for human habitation.
 They help people navigate the various crises that occur while lacking stable housing and meet people where they are at to address immediate basic needs for safety and survival outside while assisting them in their process towards permanent housing.

-Clinton Avenue Shelter is a year-round, emergency shelter for 44 homeless individuals who identify as male.
+Clinton Avenue Shelter is a year-round emergency shelter for 44 individuals experiencing homelessness who identify as male.

-First Covenant Shelter is a year-round, emergency shelter for 55 homeless individuals, including women and couples.
+First Covenant Shelter is a year-round emergency shelter for 55 individuals of all genders experiencing homelessness, including an emphasis on pairs of guests.

 Single Adult Rapid ReHousing works with individuals with moderate acuity levels to move quickly from shelter or places not meant for human habitation to permanent housing.